UPPMAX/uppmax4DL/docs/intro.md

 # Overview

-## What is neeed to be able to run at UPPMAX
+## What is needed to be able to run at UPPMAX
 - SUPR
     - account
     - project